-The flu season is unpredictable, but it often occurs from October to May and usually peaks between December and February, which is why flu vaccine should be given as soon as it becomes available each year.
+The flu season is unpredictable each year, but in the U.S. it often occurs from October to May, and usually peaks between December and February.

 Flu spreads through the air when people cough or sneeze and people nearby inhale the virus.
 The flu virus can also be spread to adults and children when a person wipes their eyes or puts their hands in their mouth or nose after touching a surface that has flu virus on it.

 Serious complications of flu can result in hospitalization or death, even in healthy children.
-Children are at particularly high risk if they are less than 5 years of age or have chronic health conditions.
+Children are at particularly high risk of flu and its complications if they are less than 5 years of age or have chronic health conditions.